 The Criminal Justice Section also has Securities Fraud, Insurance Fraud and Medicaid Fraud Control Units, and an Environmental Crimes Team.
 These units have statutory authority to prosecute offenders in Colorado in each of these areas.

-The Colorado Justice Review Project examines cases of inmates incarcerated on violent crimes to determine whether DNA testing would establish actual innocence for the inmate.
+The Criminal Justice Section also houses the Colorado Justice Review Project which examines cases of inmates incarcerated on violent crimes to determine whether DNA testing would establish actual innocence for the inmate.
 The project, funded by a grant from the National Institute of Justice, began in 2010 and had its first exoneration in April of 2012 in Mesa County when Robert Dewey was released from custody after nearly 18 years of incarceration.